DynoW/pclp-vscode/README.md

 ## How to clone this repository to your computer:

-> You can also just copy and paste the code from your browser into the corresponding files instead of using `git clone`, if you prefer.
+> You can also just copy and paste the code from your browser into the corresponding files instead of using `git clone`, if you prefer

 If you haven't already, install git:
 ```bash